Port Nelson Wharf Extension

 • 4,000 m3 of ground improvements 12m deep

-• Installation of pre-cast fender support panels under deck edge and post-tensioning of anchor bolts
+• Installation of pre-cast fender support panels under the deck edge and post-tensioning of anchor bolts

 • Installation of Trelleborg fender units and mooring bollard hardware